Jets and elliptic flow correlations at low and high transverse momenta in ultrarelativistic A+A collisions: model

 \section{\hydjet model}

-The model \hydjet \cite{Lokhtin:2008xi} is the popular and known event generator, which describes successfully the large number of physical observables measured in heavy-ion collisions during the RHIC and LHC operation.
-Among them are centrality and pseudorapidity dependence of inclusive charged particle multiplicity, transverse momentum spectra and $\pi^\pm \pi^\pm$ correlation radii in central \PbPb collisions~\cite{Lokhtin:2012re}, momentum and centrality dependence of elliptic and higher-order harmonic coefficients \cite{prc_09,prc_13,Bravina:2013xla,prc_14,prc_17}, flow fluctuations \cite{Bravina:2015sda}, angular dihadron correlations \cite{Eyyubova:2014dha}, forward-backward multiplicity correlations \cite{Zabrodin:2020cql}, jet quenching effects \cite{jet1,jet2} and heavy meson production \cite{Lokhtin:2016xnl,Lokhtin:2017rvj,Lokhtin:2019lfm}.
+The model \hydjet \cite{Lokhtin:2008xi} is a widely used event generator, which describes successfully the large number of physical observables measured in heavy-ion collisions during RHIC and LHC operation.
+Among them are centrality and pseudorapidity dependence of inclusive charged particle multiplicity, transverse momentum spectra and $\pi^\pm \pi^\pm$ correlation radii in central \PbPb collisions~\cite{Lokhtin:2012re}, momentum and centrality dependence of elliptic and higher-order harmonic coefficients \cite{prc_09,prc_13,Bravina:2013xla,prc_14,prc_17}, flow fluctuations \cite{Bravina:2015sda}, angular dihadron correlations \cite{Eyyubova:2014dha}, forward-backward multiplicity correlations \cite{Zabrodin:2020cql}, jet quenching effects \cite{jet1,jet2}, and heavy meson production \cite{Lokhtin:2016xnl,Lokhtin:2017rvj,Lokhtin:2019lfm}.
 Details of the model can be found in the \hydjet manual~\cite{Lokhtin:2008xi}.

-The event generator includes two independent components: the soft, hydro-type state and the hard state resulting from in-medium multi-parton fragmentation.
+The event generator includes two independent components: the soft, hydro-type state and the hard state resulting from in-medium multiparton fragmentation.
 The soft component is the thermal hadronic state generated on the chemical and thermal freeze-out hypersurfaces prescribed by the parametrization of relativistic hydrodynamics with preset freeze-out conditions.
 It represents the adapted version of the event generator \fastmc~\cite{Amelin:2006qe,Amelin:2007ic}.
-Particle multiplicities are calculated using the effective thermal volume approach and Poisson multiplicity distribution around its mean value, which is supposed to be proportional to the number of participating nucleons for a given impact parameter in a \AaAa collision.
+Particle multiplicities are calculated using the effective thermal volume approach and Poisson multiplicity distribution around its mean value, which is supposed to be proportional to the number of participating nucleons for a given impact parameter in an \AaAa collision.